 Watch me make roasted garlic mashed potatoes here or continue below

-At the moment, these are my absolute favorite mashed potatoes, hands down!
+These are my absolute favorite mashed potatoes!
 They are so creamy, garlicky, and easy to make.
 Plus, an added bonus is that they pair so well with pretty much any meal as the perfect side dish.
+The full recipe is listed on my recipe card below.

 How to roast garlic